aptech/docs/docs/CR-plotOpenWindow.rst

 ::

-    //Create data
+    // Create data
     x = rndn(10000, 1);
     x2 = rndn(10000, 1);
     x3 = rndn(10000, 1);

-    //Plot first vector as a percentage histogram with 30 bins plotHistP(x, 30);
+    // Plot first vector as a percentage histogram with 30 bins plotHistP(x, 30);

-    //Plot second vector, drawing over the previously created
+    // Plot second vector, drawing over the previously created
-    //graph.
+    // graph.
     plotHistP(x2, 30);

-    //Create a new graphic window and plot the second vector as
+    // Create a new graphic window and plot the second vector as
-    //a percentage histogram with 30 bins inside this new
+    // a percentage histogram with 30 bins inside this new
-    //window.
+    // window.
     plotOpenWindow();

-    //Draw the graph
+    // Draw the graph
     plotHistP(x3, 30);

 Remarks